lightning-js/lightningjs.io/site/blogs/blitsAnnouncer.md

 Now, we could have gone with a boring example, but what’s the fun in that?!
 Instead we went all in and created an **"Accessible Memory Game"** 😀

 The game guides the users with Text-to-Speech messages as they navigate through the memory cards.
 When a card is flipped, it announces the image displayed on it.
-And afterwards it tells you wether or not you have gotten a pair.
+And afterwards it tells you whether or not you have gotten a pair.

 <video width="100%" style="margin: 48px 0px" controls>